 A. In California, one person is enough to form a corporation.
-The same person may hold the offices of President, Secretary and Treasurer and may be the only person on the Board of Directors.
-The officers manage the daily business of the corporation based on the instructions of the Board of Directors.
-If you have more than one shareholder then you need to have different parties holding different positions unless there are more then 3 shareholders.
-With 3 or more shareholders only 3 people need to hold a position.
+The same person may hold the offices of president, secretary, and treasurer, and may be the only person on the board of directors.
+The officers manage the daily business of the corporation based on the instructions of the board of directors.
+If you have more than one shareholder, then you need to have different parties holding different positions (unless there are more than three shareholders, in which case only three people need to hold a position).

 A. The corporation is owned by the shareholders.
 A corporation may have one or more shareholders.
 In general, since the shareholders elect the persons who serve on the Board of Directors, the corporation is controlled by the shareholders.
 The shareholders that own more than 50% of the corporation’s common stock get to make the ultimate decisions about running the corporation.

-A. The process to form a “for profit” versus “nonprofit” corporation is similar, but the text of the articles of incorporation is different.
+A. The processes to form for-profit and nonprofit corporations are similar, but the text of the articles of incorporation is different.
 There are no owners in a nonprofit corporation.
 Instead, a board of directors controls a nonprofit corporation.
 The profits of a nonprofit corporation may not be paid to the “founders” of the nonprofit, except that the founders may receive compensation for the fair market value of actual services provided to the nonprofit.
 In general, a nonprofit corporation will seek charitable contributions from the public; the nonprofit must apply for 501(c)(3) status, which is a separate application that should be filed within 15 months after incorporation of the nonprofit.

 A. The term C corporation refers to the way in which the corporation is taxed.
 There is a corporate level income tax on the profits of a C corporation.
 In addition, if a dividend is paid to shareholders from retained earnings, the dividend is included on the personal tax return of each shareholder.
 Thus, the profits of a C corporation are subject to potential double taxation.
 Your corporation will be taxed as a C corporation this year unless you timely file IRS Form 2553 to elect tax treatment as an S corporation.